David is a barrister with a strong practice in fraud and serious and organised crime cases.

 Although the mainstay of David’s practice is in criminal litigation, he maintains a commercial civil practice in chambers’ main areas of practice.
 He is often instructed in areas such as fraud or asset forfeiture where there is an overlap between the criminal and civil worlds.

 Professional panel appointments

-- Panel B, Serious Fraud Office List of Advocates.
+- Panel B, Serious Fraud Office (SFO) list of advocates.

-- Grade 3 Advocate on Unified Prosecution List.
+- Grade 3 advocate on Crown Prosecution Service (CPS) Unified Prosecution List.

-- Grade 3 Advocate on Proceeds of Crime List.
+- Grade 3 advocate on the CPS Proceeds of Crime List.

-- Grade 3 Advocate on Serious and Organised Crime List.
+- Grade 3 advocate on the CPS Serious and Organised Crime List.